Order of the White Lion: 1922–1961

 The order was created as an award for merit by Czechoslovakia for foreign citizens.
 The Order was established in five classes and two divisions, civil (with two crossed palms above the badge) and military (with two crossed swords above the badge).
 Medals were made of gold and silver.
 The numbers of recipients was originally limited, with the limits changing during later years.
 The Statutes of the order were amended in 1924, 1930, and 1936.

 The badge of the Order was a five-sided red enameled star, the ends adorned with small balls, and with leaflets between the arms.
 In middle of the star is a silver lion, taken from the national coat of arms.
-The reverse or the Star is also red enameled, with the coat of arms of the former parts of Czechoslovakia (Bohemia, Moravia, Silesia, Slovakia and Carpathian Ruthenia).
+The reverse of the Star is also red enameled, with the coat of arms of the former parts of Czechoslovakia (Bohemia, Moravia, Silesia, Slovakia and Carpathian Ruthenia).

 I Class with collar – reserved for heads of state, introduced in 1924.
 Collar can be awarded separately.